actualbudget/docs/docs/getting-started/starting-fresh.md

 mean by on budget is that if you need to reallocate money, you may settle for a cheaper Vacation or postpone the Car Replacement or the Bathroom Renovation for a few months.
 If you are saving for a long view, like your retirement, we suggest you create an *off budget* account for those kind of savings.
-Money allocated in off bugdet accounts takes more effort to reallocate as you need to move the actual funds from your savings account or sell your stocks or global index funds (a few examples of long term saving methods).
+Money allocated in off budget accounts takes more effort to reallocate as you need to move the actual funds from your savings account or sell your stocks or global index funds (a few examples of long term saving methods).